unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

     * When you use it, do not immediately restart the laptop after saving a .plist, wait for at least some seconds.
   * If you choose to use OCAT, the ocvalidate it uses is outdated.
 It should still work, but the ocvalidate will throw errors, just ignore it.

-* This configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching on Ventura and newer.
-    * If you choose to install Monterey or earlier, you could re-enable them by:
-    * Delete `amfi=0x80` in boot-args, re-enables AMFI.
-    * Set `csr-active-config` to `00000000` fully enable SIP.
-    * Disable these Kernel -> Patches
-      * Force FileVault on Broken Seal
-      * Disable Library Validation Enforcement
-      * Disable _csr_check() in _vnode_check_signature

 * There is a weird issue where once you boot from Windows, and then to macOS.
 The USB 2.0 and internal ports transfers from XHC to EHC aftersleep.
 I am not sure if this break anything, but I disabled the EHC controller anyway.